PtFEM/PtFEM.jl/README.md

 Outside of Julia at least 2 other toolkits should be mentioned, i.e.  [deal.II](http://dealii.org) and [FEniCS](https://fenicsproject.org).

-A companion package to [CSoM.jl](https://github.com/goedman/CSoM.jl), [NMfE.jl](https://github.com/goedman/NMfE.jl) based on [Numerical Methods for Engineers](https://www.crcpress.com/Numerical-Methods-for-Engineers-Second-Edition/Griffiths-Smith/p/book/9781584884019) by I M Smith and D V Griffiths, is also under development but development work for this educational set of programs is happening on a slower pace as in my mind it should form a bridge to some of the above mentioned Julia packages related to solving differential equations.
-Note also the symbolic examples in chapter 7 of NMfE using the Julia Symata package.
+A companion package to [CSoM.jl](https://github.com/goedman/CSoM.jl), [NMfE.jl](https://github.com/goedman/NMfE.jl) along the lines of [Numerical Methods for Engineers](https://www.crcpress.com/Numerical-Methods-for-Engineers-Second-Edition/Griffiths-Smith/p/book/9781584884019) by I M Smith and D V Griffiths, is also being considered but development work for this educational set of programs is happening on a slower pace as 1) in my mind it should form a bridge to some of the above mentioned Julia packages related to solving differential equations and 2) it is less directly derived from the original Fortran programs, e.g. the symbolic examples in chapter 7 of NMfE using the Julia Symata package.

 ## References